CodeStrixx/Multisource-Disaster-Intelligence-System/README.md

 # SIH 2026
 <h1 align="center">Multisource Disaster Intelligence System</h1>

-<p align="center">This software streamlines the process of gathering and categorizing disaster related data from various soucres, significantly reducing the time required for response efforts by providing real-time insights and actionable information, the software will enhance the effectiveness of disaster response operations, ultimately saving lives.</p>
+<p align="center">This software streamlines the process of gathering and categorizing disaster related data from various sources, significantly reducing the time required for response efforts by providing real-time insights and actionable information, the software will enhance the effectiveness of disaster response operations, ultimately saving lives.</p>

 ## Links